config-syncer/config-syncer/docs/tutorials/notifier.md

 ## SMTP
 To configure any email provider, use SMTP notifier.
-To configure a SMTP service, create a Secret with the following keys:
+To receive email notifications via SMTP services, create a Secret with the following keys:

 | Name                      | Description                                           |
 |---------------------------|-------------------------------------------------------|